ec1oud/evproduction.org/wiki/EV_Maintenance_Resources.md

 Battery care and Maintenance
 ----------------------------

+[Battery monitoring/management
-Hawker put out a [useful guide for the general care of lead acid batteries](http://aaron.boim.com/EV/EVhandbook4hawkerBatteries.pdf).
+systems](/wiki/Battery_monitoring/management_systems "wikilink") Hawker put out a [useful guide for the general care of lead acid batteries](http://aaron.boim.com/EV/EVhandbook4hawkerBatteries.pdf).

 They also have some [other battery